 If you buy as a company, and you are not yet known to Sylvie's and you transport the wines without an official waybill across the border, you will have to hand over a copy of a passport and submit additional documentation showing that the wines will cross the border for use in another country.
 If you are unable to provide this information, Sylvie's will state Belgian VAT on your proof of purchase.

-Participation via the App comes closest to experiencing the auction in the hall.
+Participation via the App comes closest to experiencing the auction in the room.
 On the Sylvie's App you can:

 - bid online live via your smartphone or tablet;